 A Learning Access Plan (LAP) is a set of recommendations on adjustments for a student with a disability to ensure the learning support needs of each student are met.
 They are based on the impact of the disability and the needs and preferences of the student.
 Responsibility to disclose the LAP and its details lies entirely with the student and there is no obligation on the student's part to disclose the LAP.
-If a student discloses a LAP, staff involved in securing a placement for a student will need to ensure that the recommendations in the LAP are consistent with the requirements of that placement.
+Staff involved in securing a placement for a student will need to ensure that the recommendations in the LAP are consistent with the requirements of that placement.
+If there are any concerns, they need to be discussed with the Disability Advisor and the student prior to commencing the placement.